DeepFusionAI/social-distance-detector/STUDENT-proposal-template.md

 Here it is also important to document previous conversations with your prospective mentors.
 You can show relevant pieces of code that you want to change.
 You can link to literature you used during the research.

 ### Contributions So Far
-Write a subsection which lists your contributions so far to Orcasound or the project.
+Write a subsection which lists your contributions so far to Deep Fusion AI or the project.
 This may include:
 * Issues, PRs
 * Resources Review
 * Preliminary Attempts